Ultimate Furlough FAQs – Updated 18 August 2020

 If you are making 20+ staff redundant within a 90 day period please take legal advice on collective consultation and statutory requirements.

 Yes, you can be furloughed if you are a PAYE director.
-You will not be able to do any work except where you are complying with your statutory duties.
+You will not be able to do any work except where you are complying with your statutory duties as a director.

 We would recommend that sole directors, in particular, take specific legal advice on their obligations and ability to work if they are considering furloughing themselves.